legislation/clml-schema/README.md

 -->

 <!-- removed from old 2.2
-* Issue 171209490 - new attribute values supported for EU Minor document classification in BlockAmendment (with refactoring and re-use of MinorType)

-* Issue 172129366 - Added CommonSubAttributes to Division

 * Issue 171654037 - Effect ukm:InForce Qualification attribute now validates against a set of approved string values (including empty string for historical reasons)